 Roger is the owner of two Canadian companies, “One Eye Industries” and “Black Powder Solutions.”
 He invented a very disruptive (in a positive way) technology of magnetic filtration that dramatically increases the equipment’s lifetime to an unbelievable dimension.
 It solves many challenges we had with turbines, gearboxes, rotational equipment, pipelines, and the like.

-Miroslav and Roger met in London in September 2016, understood each other very quickly, and started expansion on European, Russian, and Kazakhstan market.
+Miroslav and Roger met in London in September 2016, understood each other very quickly, and started expansion on European and Kazakhstan market.
 Roger’s companies operate for the last 25 years in 40 world countries.
 Miroslav said: “It is tough to install our solutions on the systems that -feed with cash- the maintenance companies and OEM’s.
 But it is challenging, and I love challenges that are in line with my beliefs.

-Helping business owners, production facilities, and machine operators save a ton of money on maintenance, unnecessary replacements, and downtimes are imprinted in his mission.
 By being a real nature admirer, leaving a positive ecological footprint also is of crucial importance.
 Sustainability is the key for the future of economy.

 “Technologies that are Innovative, Simple, Effective, Reliable, and Sustainable are the only ones that are acceptable to me.
 My strong belief that this approach can overcome the significant challenges of the upcoming crisis and creating a sustainable economy, acceptable from both economic and ecological aspects.”